Andrew Caughie, MA, LMHC, CMHS

 Licensed Mental Health Counselor, Child Mental Health Therapist

-**Andrew is in our Federal Way office on Monday, Tuesdays, and Wednesdays.
-Check back for added Thursday availability also!**
+**Andrew is in our Federal Way office on Monday, Tuesdays, Wednesdays, and Thursdays**

 GPS for life